 - If you need one to one advice about looking for alternative housing speak to the Council's Housing Options team

-If you are aware of a home that is overcrowded because it is shared by a number of individual adults, please contact Housing Standards on 01283 508578 or 508524.
+If you are aware of a home that is overcrowded because it is shared by a number of individual adults, please contact Environmental Health on 01283 508578.

-We can assess whether there is is a health and safety hazard or statutory overcrowding.
-If there is then the Council can require the owner to take action, which normally means evicting one or more of the occupiers.
+We can assess whether there is a health and safety hazard or overcrowding issue.
+If there is then the owner will have to take action, which normally means evicting one or more of the occupiers.